Nice and the Atrocity Factory

 - July 16, 2016

-Like the psychopathic Tooth Fairy in Michael Mann’s Manhunter such men want an audience to ‘feel awe’ at their ability to transmit atrocity-spectacles through a mass media that thrives on such phenomena.
-Both the man driving the truck and the so-called ‘Islamic State’ that has ‘claimed responsibility’ for Thursday’s act of mass slaughter have arrived in that peculiar moral wasteland inhabited by the great murderers and genociders of history, in which it is possible to kill anyone without mercy or restraint.
+Like the psychopathic Tooth Fairy in Michael Mann’s Manhunter such men want their audience to ‘feel awe’ at their ability to transmit atrocity-spectacles through a mass media that thrives on such phenomena.
+Both the man driving the truck and the so-called ‘Islamic State’ that has ‘claimed responsibility’ for Thursday’s slaughter have arrived in that moral wasteland inhabited by the great murderers of history, in which it is possible to kill anyone without mercy or restraint.

 They see themselves as heroes and avengers.
-I don’t.
-They want me to feel afraid of their implacable ability to kill anywhere they like.
-I just feel disgust, shame and sorrow that we belong to the same species.
+They want me to feel afraid of them.
+I just feel disgust, shame and sorrow.
 No use calling them ‘beasts’ or ‘animals’, because animals don’t behave like this.
-These men are humans, even if the violence that they perpetuate is dependent on stripping its victims of any semblance of humanity.
+These men are humans, even if they strip their victims of any semblance of humanity.

 We call such men ‘terrorists’ to establish some kind of moral distinction between us and them, and the use of the t-word immediately gives their actions a new moral and political significance, so that even the truck that Mohamed Lahouaiej-Bouhlel used as a weapon becomes a ‘terror truck’, as the Sun called it today.

-Politicians fall back on the same tropes and rhetorical devices.
-We hear that these attacks were aimed at ‘us’ – a first person plural that almost always refers to non-Muslims regardless of the fact that far greater numbers of Muslims than Westerners have been murdered by Daesh and groups like it.
-Nearly two hundred Iraqis died in a single bombing in Baghdad the previous week, compared with 84 in Nice – yet as always, attacks on Westerners become a universal media event, which politicians depict as an attack on our ‘values’ and ‘freedoms’ and our ‘way of life.’
+Politicians fall back on the same rhetorical devices.
+We hear that these attacks were aimed at ‘us’ – a first person plural that almost always refers to non-Muslims regardless of the fact that far greater numbers of Muslims than westerners have been murdered by Daesh and groups like it.
+Nearly two hundred Iraqis died in a single bombing in Baghdad the previous week, compared with 84 in Nice – yet as always, attacks on westerners become attacks on our ‘values’ and ‘freedoms’ and our ‘way of life.’

 Today I watched an American ‘security expert’ warning of the danger to France from Muslim ghettoes where the population only obeyed ‘Sharia law’ not French law.
-Now there might be marginalized and de facto segregated areas where mostly Muslim populations live in a state of what we politely call ‘social exclusion’ – but I never heard or read any conclusive evidence that such populations live under ‘Sharia law.’
+There might be marginalized and segregated areas where mostly Muslim populations live in a state of what we politely call ‘social exclusion’ – but I have never heard any conclusive evidence that such populations live under ‘Sharia law.’

-Had our governments not done this, had they responded to the 9/11 attacks with a measured, calibrated and patient law-enforcement driven response to al Qaeda we might not have been in the situation we are now in.
-Had our governments not chosen to bomb and invade one Muslim country after another, we might have drained the crucial – however spurious – legitimacy that groups like AQ and its offshoots have drawn on to present their actions as defensive or reciprocal.
+Had our governments not done this, had they responded to the 9/11 attacks with a measured, calibrated and law enforcement-driven response to al Qaeda, we might not have been in the situation we are now in.
+Had our governments not chosen to bomb and invade one Muslim country after another, we might have drained the crucial – however spurious – legitimacy that groups like AQ and its offshoots have drawn on repeatedly to present their actions as defensive or reciprocal.

 In the wake of the Nice attacks, Newt Gingrich has proposed that all American Muslims should be ‘tested’ to see if they believe in ‘Sharia law’ – and expelled if they do.
-To me such notions are not only completely impractical – what does a drunk, wife-beating depressive and petty criminal who rarely went near a mosque have to do with ‘Sharia law’? – they have nothing to do with freedom or democracy and reek of incipient fascism.
+Such notions are not only completely impractical – what does a drunk, wife-beating depressive petty criminal who rarely went near a mosque have to do with ‘Sharia law’? – they have nothing to do with freedom or democracy and reek of incipient fascism.

-Of course Daesh and its cohorts would love to see such ‘solutions’ implemented.
-These groups don’t believe Muslims have any place in the West – a belief they share with the far right.
-It’s safe to assume that they would be extremely happy with a full-blown program of persecution, deportations, and an outbreak of ethnic strife in either the United States or Europe.
+Daesh doesn’t believe that Muslims have any place in the West – that’s one thing they share with the far right.
+It’s safe to assume that they would be extremely happy with persecution, deportations, and ethnic strife in the United States or Europe.

 For that reason alone, we shouldn’t want to give them that victory, though some clearly don’t care if we do.
-There is no doubt that we face an extraordinarily complex and variegated terrorist emergency that is both local and global, whose provocations are designed – like those of so many of their predecessors in the grim history of terrorism – to provoke all-out confrontation and force supposedly democratic societies to reveal their ‘true’ repressive face.
+There is no doubt that we face an extraordinarily complex terrorist emergency that is both local and global, whose provocations are designed ‘intensify the calamities’ and force supposedly democratic societies to reveal their ‘true’ repressive face.

-And then we must forwards together towards our common future with as much serenity and conviction as we can muster, and continue the search for a world in which these suicide-cum-mass murderers will never be able to see themselves as heroes, and will be treated with universal contempt.
+And then we must move forward together towards our common future with as much serenity and conviction as we can muster, and continue the search for a world in which these suicide-cum-mass murderers will have no place.